sunpengliang/modelConfusion/Readme.md

 ```

 ## What is this repository for? ##
-To solve the problem of confusion of different models.
+Ensemble of the models.
+SEnet-based rader detection model.